 Scenario design, including the identification of additional downside scenarios that occur on at least an annual basis and more frequently if conditions warrant.
 Scenarios are probability-weighted according to management's best estimate of the relative likelihood based on historical frequency and current trends and conditions.
-The weightings assigned to each economic scenario as at December 31, 2021 and December 31, 2020 were as follows:
+The weightings assigned to each economic scenario as at December 31, 2022 and December 31, 2021 were as follows:

 Base Upside Downside

-31 December 2020:

-Investments portfolios 50% 20% 30%

-Lending portfolios 50% 20% 30%

 31 December 2021:

 Investments portfolios 50% 30% 20%

 Lending portfolios 50% 30% 20%

+31 December 2022:

+Investments portfolios 50% 30% 20%

+Lending portfolios 50% 30% 20%

-Financial assets measured at amortized cost recognize impairment gains and losses in profit or loss in the statement of comprehensive income.
-Interest income, dividend income and gains and losses arising from changes in fair value are included on the face of the consolidated statement of changes in income.
+Financial assets measured at amortized cost recognize impairment gains and losses in profit or loss in the consolidated statement of comprehensive income.
+Interest income, dividend income and gains and losses arising from changes in fair value are included on the face of the consolidated statement of comprehensive income.